House of Lean | Agile Scrum Master

 Structure of the House of Lean and its elements

 House of Lean is commonly described with a roof, pillars, and a foundation.
-Variants exist, but the model is consistent in emphasizing system coherence rather than isolated practices.
+Variants exist, but the model consistently points to the same idea: improvement works best when the whole system is aligned around learning, flow, and value rather than around disconnected tools or local optimizations.

-• Roof - the outcomes the organization seeks, such as customer value, quality, delivery, and cost effectiveness
+• Roof - the outcomes the organization wants to improve, such as customer value, quality, delivery performance, and cost effectiveness

-• Pillars - the main mechanisms that enable the outcomes, often framed as flow and built-in quality
+• Pillars - the capabilities that enable those outcomes, commonly expressed as flow and built-in quality

-• Center - people and culture, often expressed as respect for people and continuous improvement
+• Center - people, learning, and culture, often expressed through respect for people and continuous improvement

-• Metrics - measures that validate whether the house is functioning as intended, such as lead time and defects
+• Metrics - evidence that helps teams and leaders understand whether the system is improving, such as lead time, throughput, defect trends, and customer outcomes

 House of Lean pillars and what they enable